WHALEEYE/chaos/posts/articles/airport.md

 ---
-title: 'How to Build an Airport from Start'
 date: '2022-06-12'
 featured: true
 cover: 'vpn.jpg'
+---

+>>>ENG
+---
+title: 'How to Build an Airport from Start'
 ---

 > Part of this article